paigemoody/postman-paths/README.md

 **Route Generator** gets the shortest route to walk all roads in a drawn bbox.<br><br>

 _Draw a polygon around the map area you'd like to cover.
-Weave then uses the [Chinese Postman graph traversal algorithm](https://en.wikipedia.org/wiki/Route_inspection_problem) to generate the shortest walking route that covers alls roads within the given bounds.
-Then watch an animated walker traverse the calculated path for you and save the route for later use by actual humans._
+Weave then uses the [Chinese Postman graph traversal algorithm](https://en.wikipedia.org/wiki/Route_inspection_problem) to generate the shortest walking route that covers all roads within the given bounds.
+Then watch an animated walker traverse the calculated and save the route for later use by actual humans._

 ![](route_creation.gif)